ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 generating artifacts.
 The previous :numref:`build system diag` diagram shows the most popular backends:

-- `Setuptools`_ , while very popular, lacks the ability to declare build time dependencies and is difficult to extend.
+- `Setuptools_repo`_ , while very popular, lacks the ability to declare build time dependencies and is difficult to extend.
 - `Flit`_ is a lightweight build system tool for Python.
 - `Poetry`_ focuses on dependency management and environment isolation.